 WUCF TV Central Florida Roadtrip featured the City of Tavares, America’s Seaplane City, in their July 12 PBS episode.
 Central Florida Road Trip paid a visit to Lake County and the City of Tavares.
 Join us by watching this wonderful show featuring Tavare Read on...

+Work is about to begin.
 In the meantime, many boaters and seaplane pilots are enjoying mooring up along the Tavares shoreline, fueling at the fuel pumps or unloading and loading passengers at the temporary docks.
-The Tavares Seaplane Base & Marina is located at 150 E Ruby Street.
+The Tavares Marina & Seaplane Base is located at 150 E Ruby Street.
 For more please call 352.742.6267.

-How long does it take to build a city project that is large?
+How long does it take to build a large city project?

 The rule of thumb in a typical governmental agency is that it takes:

-- one year to decide whether to do the project (The docks were already built so we don’t have to spend
+- One year to decide whether to do the project (The docks were already built so we don’t have to spend the time deciding).

-- one year to find the money (The good news is the city had purchased “replacement coverage and betterment insurance coverage" on the Marina and Seaplane Base)
+- One year to find the money (The good news is the city had purchased “replacement insurance and betterment insurance” on the Marina and Seaplane Base).

-- and one year to construct a project — and that’s a fast-track community project
+- One year to construct a project — and that’s a fast-track community project.

-So, when are the docks going to be rebuilt?
+When are the docks going to return re-built?